Neamar/DUCK/rosa_on_himself.md

 la McDonald's in the second tale I ever did (which I can't recall the title of!).

-<P> I do not see my stories taking place in chronological order unless
-they are stated as such in internal references.
+I do not see my stories taking place in chronological order unless they are stated as such in internal references.
 We've been reading reprints for decades -- and that's sorta my whole idea of setting my tales in the 50's...
 I like to imagine them as reprints from the very years when